exonum/exonum-doc/src/home/design-overview.md

 Our BFT consensus gives the following properties:

-1. New block requires `+2/3` validators signatures to be adopted.
-Therefore, forks are impossible and the blockchain state is uniform for every node.
-2. Up to `1/3` of validators can behave itself abnormally.
+1. Up to `1/3` of validators can behave itself abnormally.
 They may be just turned off or even be hacked.
 However the network prolongs its activity and generates new blocks.
 No data or transactions are affected.
+2. New block requires `+2/3` validators signatures to be adopted.
+Therefore, if the previous condition is satisfied, forks are impossible and the blockchain state is uniform for every node.

 To generate new block and vote upon it, the time is divided into the rounds.
 For every round, there is predefined Leader node.
 The Leader creates its block